opencord/platform-install/README.md

 ## How to install a CORD POD

+The CORD POD install assumes that the "head node" of the cluster is also used as the control machine for the install.
+As mentioned above, install Ansible on the head node and check out this repository.

-In addition to the prerequisites above, the CORD POD installation procedure assumes that there is a bridge called *mgmtbr* on the head node that is connected to the management network.
-Also there must be a DHCP server on the management network to hand out IP addresses to VMs; if you need to set up dnsmasq to do this, take a look at [this example](files/etc/dnsmasq.d/cord).
+The CORD POD installation procedure assumes a bridge called *mgmtbr* on the head node is connected to the management network.
+Also there must be a DHCP server on the management network to hand out IP addresses to VMs; if you need to set up `dnsmasq` to do this, take a look at [this example](files/etc/dnsmasq.d/cord).
 Then follow these steps:

 * Edit *cord-hosts* with the DNS names of your compute nodes, and update the *ansible_ssh_user* variable appropriately.
-  This needs to work: `ansible -i cord-hosts compute -m ping`
+  Before proceeding any farther, this needs to work: `ansible -i cord-hosts compute -m ping`
 * Run: `ansible-playbook -i cord-hosts cord-setup.yml`
 * After the playbook finishes, wait for the OpenStack services to come up.
 You can check on their progress using `juju status --format=tabular`